HR Newswire sign up

 Certified Health and Safety Consultant (CHSC): A certification for Occupational Health, Safety and Environmental professionals.
 The designation recognizes and promotes excellence in professional consulting with business, industry and government agencies at all levels.
 Designation holders have completed specialized training and passed mandatory examinations on ethics, legal obligations and liabilities, measurement and evaluation in OHS-managed systems, and leadership on health, safety and environmental issues.

-Certified Training Professional (CTP): A specialized credential for trainers and facilitators who deliver or facilitate training and learning as part or all of their work.
-Based on facilitating training with an awareness of designing and evaluating training.
-Minimum two years’ part-time experience required.
+Certified Training Practitioner (CTP): A specialized credential for instructors, trainers, facilitators and master trainers who facilitate training and learning as part or all of their work.
+Based on exam on the theory and principles of adult learning and facilitation and instruction or evidence of formal education in adult learning or in facilitation and instruction.
+Minimum one year’s full-time or two years’ part-time experience required.

-Certified Training and Development Professional (CTDP): A broad-based credential for professionals who plan, design, develop, deliver, evaluate or administer training or development.
-It is based on the five core competency areas: assessing performance needs, designing training, facilitating training, supporting transfer of learning and evaluating training.
-Minimum four years’ professional experience required.
+Certified Training and Development Professional (CTDP): A broad-based credential for professionals who work or manage in one of the following areas: assessing performance needs, designing training, facilitating training, supporting transfer of learning or evaluating training.
+Based on exam on the application, practices and principles of the five core competency areas: assessing performance needs, designing training, facilitating training, supporting transfer of learning and evaluating training.
+Minimum four years’ full-time experience required.

 www.careerprocanada.ca

-Certified Management Accountant (CMA): The accreditation process fosters the specialized capabilities needed to excel as a strategic management accounting professional by integrating a mix of leadership and management skills with core financial and business expertise.
-Designation holders can apply best management practices in strategic planning, finance, operations, sales and marketing, information technology, and human resources to identify new market opportunities.
+Chartered Professional Accountant (CPA): The accreditation process fosters the specialized capabilities needed to excel as a strategic management accounting professional by integrating a mix of leadership and management skills with core financial and business expertise.
+Designation holders can apply a unique mix of financial expertise, strategic insight, innovative thinking and a collaborative approach to help grow successful businesses.

 www.ihrim.org